forwinder15/learndiesels/content/posts/2019-04-13--the-causes-of-blue-smoke-from-a-diesel-and-what-to-look-for/index.md

 ---
-title: Blue Smoke From A Diesel - What To Look For And What To Do
+title: Blue Smoke From A Diesel?
+Causes And What To Do Next
 category: "Diagnosing Problems"
 cover: blue1.PNG
 author: Johnathan Coker